sifatkhan1990/sme-bi-course-application/vm-exercises.md

 #### Steps to be executed by the student (max 6)

-*Each bulleted instruction is a complete sentence that describes a specific task.*
+*Each bulleted instruction is a set of complete sentences that describe a specific task.*

 - Step 1:
     * Keep only `Client_ID` from `Insurance claim` & only `Client_ID`, `first_name`, `last_name` from `Client`.